-This manual is organized in a modular format and consists of an overview chapter, and separate chapters for the rack frame and each module in the 500 series.
+This manual is organized in a modular format and consists of an overview chapter, and separate chapters for the rack frame and each module in the 7700 series.
 The overview section contains a short tutorial and glossary to define concepts and terms used throughout the remainder of the manual.
 We highly recommend taking the time to become familiar with the terms and concepts described here before proceeding into the rest of the manual.

-The 500 Frame chapter gives a detailed description of the rack frame and power supplies and gives general mounting and installation instructions.
+The 7700 or 7701 Frame chapter will be included depending on the frame that you ordered.
+This chapter gives a detailed description of the rack frame and power supplies and gives general mounting and installation instructions.
 Each of the individual module chapters is a stand alone document that describes the function, installation, and operation of a specific module.
 Index divider tabs, used in conjunction with the selector guide chapter will quickly guide you to the appropriate part of the manual.
-There is also a chapter on how to upgrade firmware in the 500 series modules.